MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-QuarantinePolicy.md

 ```

 ### -AdminDisplayName
-The AdminDisplayName parameter specifies a description for the quarantine tag.
+The AdminDisplayName parameter specifies a description for the quarantine policy.
 If the value contains spaces, enclose the value in quotation marks (").

 ```yaml
 Type: String